Should you use the default e-mail server or your own SMTP server?

 Prezentor uses an e-mail server called Sendgrid to send and track e-mails.
 When you send an e-mail from Prezentor it goes directly to the recipient.

 - Pro: You get full tracking of the e-mail and can easily check the status (delivered, opened, clicked etc.).

-- Con: There is a small extra risk (aprox.
-2-3%) of the e-mail ending up in the recipient's spam folder.
+- Con: There is a small extra risk (approximately 2-3%) of the e-mail ending up in the recipient's spam folder.

 2. Use own SMTP server

-With this setting the e-mail is send from Prezentor (Sendgrid) to your own SMTP server and from there to the recipient.
+With this setting the e-mail is sent from Prezentor (Sendgrid) to your own SMTP server, and from there to the recipient.